Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Bayesian Framework for Evaluating LLM Performance

 To validate our claims about the gold standard as \unibayes{N_{\mathrm{max}}}, specifically to determine which evaluation methods converge to the true ranking, we conduct a simulation using biased coins as a metaphor for LLMs.
 In this setup, we already know the underlying performance distribution (the success probabilities $\bm{\pi}_\alpha$ for each question), allowing us to establish a known ground truth $\bar{\pi}$.
-Briefly, a biased coin mimic of a stochastic LLM with $C=1$ consists of $M$ values $\pi_{\alpha 1}$, representing the chances of answering each question $\alpha$ correctly.
-These probabilities are drawn from Beta distributions with shape parameters $\text{Beta}(i, 18-i)$ for $i$ ranging from $4$ to $13$, with the set for $i=7$ duplicated to create identical performances for two models, and the set for $i=13$ drawn independently for the eleventh model.
 We generate $11$ sets of these $30$ probabilities, with $\bar{\pi}$ values of $[0.2332, 0.2545, 0.3604, 0.3642, 0.3642, 0.4466, 0.5418, 0.5276, 0.608, 0.6213, 0.7327]$, representing different LLMs (note the tie at $0.3642$ to test handling of equivalent performances).
 We run experiments for $M=30$ questions, where each LLM ``answers'' all the questions in each trial according to its success probabilities $\pi_{\alpha 1}$.
-Panel (a) of \cref{fig:biased_coins} shows results without bootstrapping: we generate 1000 independent $R$ matrices, each with $80$ trials; for each step in the number of trials (from $N=1$ to $80$), we compute scores using Pass@$k$ ($k=2$, $k=4$, and $k=8$ with an unbiased estimator \cref{eqn:pass_at_k}), \unibayes{N}, a naive Pass\^{}$k$ variant ($1 - (1 - \hat{p})^k$, \cref{eqn:pass_to_k}), G-Pass@$k_{\tilde\tau}$ (\cref{eqn:G_pass_at_k_tau} with $\tilde\tau = 0.5$), and mG-Pass@$k$(\cref{eqn:mG_pass_at_k}), then derive rankings and compare them to the gold standard using Kendall's $\tau$ as a measure of rank correlation (where $\tau=1$ indicates perfect alignment with the gold standard), and report the average $\tau$ over the $1000$ $R$ matrices.
-Note that we do not explicitly show average accuracy avg@$N$ because it is equivalent to \unibayes{N}, as discussed in \secref{subsec:avergae_Bayes_equiv}.
+Panel (a) of \Cref{fig:biased_coins} shows results without bootstrapping: we generate 1000 independent $R$ matrices, each with $80$ trials; for each step in the number of trials (from $N=1$ to $80$), we compute scores using \pass{k} ($k=2$, $k=4$, and $k=8$ with an unbiased estimator \Cref{eqn:pass_at_k}), \unibayes{N}, Pass\textasciicircum$k$ (\Cref{eqn:pass_to_k}), G-Pass@$k_{\tilde\tau}$ (\Cref{eqn:G_pass_at_k_tau} with $\tilde\tau = 0.5$), and mG-Pass@$k$(\Cref{eqn:mG_pass_at_k}), then derive rankings and compare them to the gold standard using Kendall's $\tau$ as a measure of rank correlation (where $\tau=1$ indicates perfect alignment with the gold standard), and report the average $\tau$ over the $1000$ $R$ matrices.
+Note that we do not explicitly show average accuracy avg@$N$ because it is equivalent to \unibayes{N}, as discussed in \Cref{subsec:avergae_Bayes_equiv}.
 In practice, we are computationally limited to a small number of trials per question.
 To examine what happens with only $N=80$ trials, we apply two methods of bootstrapping with replacement to the $R$ matrix, allowing us to estimate how results differ from the ideal case with a large number of independent $R$ matrices (panel a).
 For both methods, we generate $10{,}000$ bootstrap replicates for each of the $N=1$ to $80$ trials, derived from a single $R$ matrix.
-Panels (b) and (c) of Fig.~\ref{fig:biased_coins} illustrate this using two bootstrapping schemes.
+Panels (b) and (c) of \Cref{fig:biased_coins} illustrate this using two bootstrapping schemes.
 In the first scheme (panel b, column-wise bootstrapping), we resample trial indices; in the second (panel c, row-wise bootstrapping), we resample answers independently for each question.
 In both cases, the resulting bootstrap replicates are used to recompute evaluation scores, rankings, and $\tau$ values, which are then averaged to produce smoothed convergence curves.
 The two bootstrapping approaches yield nearly identical behavior, and both closely match the baseline in panel (a).
 This demonstrates that the $\tau$ convergence behavior is robust and not sensitive to the ordering of answers in either the rows or columns of $R$.
 Though in our LLM mimic simulations, we do not have to use bootstrapping (since we can easily generate an arbitrarily large number of $R$ matrices), in actual LLM experiments, we have limited trial data, and these results show that bootstrapping provides a viable way of estimating statistical properties like convergence.